Kremlin critic Navalny moved from Moscow jail to undisclosed location

 Eva Merkacheva, a member of Moscow's public commission that monitors detainees' human rights, said she was confident Navalny had been sent to a penal colony.

-"There are just no other options," she told AFP, adding by law the opposition politician should serve his sentence in a prison not far from the capital.
+"There are just no other options," she said, adding by law the opposition politician should serve his sentence in a prison not far from the capital.

 Navalny spent months recovering in Germany from the attack with nerve agent Novichok that saw him fall ill on a flight in Siberia in August.
 Russia has denied involvement.